Nylilsa/nylilsa.github.io/home.md

 Additionally, there are a few guides written on various topics that may not necessarily be related to one another which can be found over on the Guides section in the sidebar.

-## Progress
+## Bugs/Glitches pages progress
 [hr_minor]

-Below I note down how many full pages have been written on this website compared to the number of Touhou glitches per game:
+Below I note down how many pages have been written on this website compared to the number of Touhou glitches per game:

 <div id='progress-table'></div>
+[br]

+The ``Completed pages`` denotes how many completed pages I have written.
+A page is considered [hl2]completed[/hl2] if its [hl2]cause[/hl2] is 100% understood.
+The ``Existing pages`` counts how many pages you have access to through the sidebar.
+The ``Existing glitches`` is a number that tells me [hl2]how many glitches[/hl2] there are [hl2]per game[/hl2].
+You can tell which games I have spent more time on than others :D.  This number comes from a [hl2]personal spreadsheet[/hl2] of mine that I am continuously updating.
+The ``Comment`` tells how likely that number is to change in the future, and if so, what to expect.

+...yeah, the number of glitches is quite large, but that mainly happens because a lot of glitches are in several games. lol

 ## Contributors
 [hr_minor]